Marketing Communications Management – heard that term somewhere?

 “For the first time ‘online communication’ has surpassed ‘social media websites’ to top the purpose to access mobile internet list.
 80% of the urban users use mobile internet for communication whereas 74 percent access social networking sites using their mobile internet.”

 More of the same is predicted in the near future.
 Tech giant Google has predicted a continued upswing in India’s internet consumption.
-According to this news story on Firstpost, Ashish Kalsi, Strategist, Search Quality (Google India), said, “There are 350 million internet users in India, of which 152 million are mobile users.
+According to on Firstpost, Ashish Kalsi, Strategist, Search Quality (Google India), said, “There are 350 million internet users in India, of which 152 million are mobile users.
 This number is projected to increase to 500 million in 2017, of which 400 million are going to be mobile users.”

 Distinctions that were once clearly demarcated – rural market and urban market – are now blurring.
 This shiny new medium of digital communication seems to have popped up out of nowhere, and corporations (big and small) are scrambling to adopt to it.
 This is where a career in marketing communications management fits in perfectly.